Convexity and tangent lines

 In 1991, the famous Russian mathematician V.I.
 Arnold published his essay “A mathematical trivium” which took issue with the culture of mathematical education at universities in the second half of the 19th century, criticizing the mode of examination that leads to “specialists [that] are not in a position to solve the the simplest problems, and do possess the rudiments of their trade” (p.
 272).
 In order to reverse that trend, he proposes 100 model problems that every student of mathematics should be able to solve.
 These problems often deal in part with estimation, approximation and computation, seldolmy you would need to prove anything formally; the appropriate application of theorems takes precendence.

 Though why is this true?
 Why does the graph of a convex function always lie above the tangent lines of all of its points?
 In the following, I want to build some geometrical intuition as to why this relationship, at least in the one-dimensional case, is more or less obvious.
+Note that the statement is also true for higher dimensions.
+Then you just need to replace the slope $f’(a)$ with the gradient $\nabla f$.

 Basic Idea